 - What is the rent review period and on what basis will the rent be reviewed?

 - Instead of having a “full repairing lease” would the landlord agree to limit your repairing responsibility by reference to a photographic schedule of condition?

-Heads of terms crystallise the intentions of the parties and once these initial terms have been agreed the landlord’s solicitor will use them as a guide when drafting the new lease.
+Heads of terms crystallise the intentions of the parties and once these initial terms have been agreed the landlord’s lawyer will use them as a guide when drafting the new lease.

-They are not legally binding however and the respective parties solicitors will negotiate the terms of the lease with the aim of achieving the best possible outcome for their client.
+They are not legally binding however, and the respective parties' lawyers will negotiate the terms of the lease with the aim of achieving the best possible outcome for their client.

 How We Can Help

 Our experienced property team can help you with all of your lease related issues, from structuring new lease agreements to advice on ending existing leases.